Eve Aird (PhD, 2001)

 Dr. Eve Aird earned her Ph.D. in Curriculum, Instruction and Administration with a minor in Higher Education from Boston College in 2001 where she was a Fulbright Scholar.
-Currently, she is the President of Sacred Heart College (a Roman Catholic secondary school and junior college) in San Ignacio, Cayo.
-Before joining SHC, she spent 18 years working in higher education, specifically in teacher education and quality assurance in Belize at the University of Belize (Belize's national university) and at Galen University, a relatively new, private university.
-She is the Chair of the Association of Tertiary level Institutions in Belize (ATLIB) and the Co-chair of the Consortium of Belize Education for Cooperation (COBEC), a consortium of Belizean and US universities and community colleges working for the improvement of educaiton in Belize.
-She is also a member of the Belize Board of teacher Education (BBTE).
-Dr. Aird researches quality assurance issues in higher education in developing countries, and, as the Chair of ATLIB, is working with other partners in Belizean Higher Education to develop a National Higher Education Policy and higher education in general within Belize.
+Currently, she is the Provost of Galen University, a small private university in Belize.
+This is not her first appointment at Galen – she worked there between 2003 and 2008 as an Assistant Professor (English and Education) and Quality Assurance Officer.
+Dr. Aird has spent over 25 years working in higher education in Belize, specifically in teacher education and quality assurance in Belize at the University of Belize (Belize's national university) and at Galen University.
+She served 3 terms as the Chair of the Association of Tertiary Level Institutions in Belize (ATLIB) and two as the Co-chair of the Consortium of Belize Education for Cooperation (COBEC), a consortium of Belizean and US universities and community colleges working for the improvement of education in Belize.
+She also served three terms on the Belize Board of teacher Education (BBTE) with one term as the Vice Chair of that Board.
+Dr. Aird researches quality assurance issues in higher education in developing countries, and, as a member of ATLIB, advocates strongly to develop a National Higher Education Policy that addresses sustainable financing and national development priorities.
 She has presented on these themes locally and internationally.

 Dr. Leslie A. Bozeman is the VCU Globe Associate Director of Global Engagement.
 Her career in international education encompasses local, state, national, and international efforts.
 With experience in both student and academic affairs, Leslie has designed, implemented, and assessed campus initiatives at the undergraduate and graduate level.
 She demonstrates a commitment to global engagement through a history of membership and leadership in cultural organizations; by facilitating workshops on intercultural communication, aspects of American culture, and American academic culture; and through teaching globally-themed courses for the VCU Globe program.
 Through Fulbright-Hays Seminars Abroad, Leslie studied issues of Citizenship, Multiculturalism, and Education in Brazil, and for her dissertation research, she examined educational collaborations between the United States and Brazil.
 She earned her doctorate in Higher Education Administration with a concentration in International Higher Education from Boston College, and her M.A. in Teaching and B.A. in Foreign Language and Communication Media from American University.